-Sometimes we hear people say "you should do less, you should relax, you should take time for yourself, etc.," and from your perspective, their suggestions may sound somewhere between unreal and ridiculous, since you are the one living with the challenges.
-They don't always realize that we are all doing our best all of the time.
+Sometimes we hear people say "you should do less, you should relax, you should take time for yourself, etc." and from your perspective, their suggestions may sound somewhere between unreal and ridiculous, since you are the one living with the challenges.
+They don't always realize that you are doing your best all of the time.

-At the same time, being very concentrated on your obligations rarely leaves time or space to look around, and oftentimes information is available "out there" that could facilitate your task, but you just don't see it.
+Yet, being very concentrated on our obligations rarely leaves time or space to look around, and oftentimes information is available "out there" that could facilitate our task, but we just don't see it.